lance-lmwang/libtiff/doc/functions/TIFFOpen.rst

 TIFF file given an open file descriptor *fd*.
 The file's name and mode must reflect that of the open descriptor.
 The object associated with the file descriptor **must support random access**.
-In order to close a TIFF file opende with :c:func:`TIFFFdOpen` first :c:func:`TIFFCleanup` should be called to free the internal TIFF structure without closing the file handle and afterwards the file should be closed using its file descriptor *fd*.
+In order to close a TIFF file opened with :c:func:`TIFFFdOpen` first :c:func:`TIFFCleanup` should be called to free the internal TIFF structure without closing the file handle and afterwards the file should be closed using its file descriptor *fd*.